DaveParillo/cisc192-reader/src/chapter5/local_variables.rst

 different values, and changing one does not affect the other.

 .. digraph:: stack
+   :name: fig_multiples_stack
+   :caption: Stack diagram for multiples table
+   :alt: stack diagram showing local variables in the multiples table call stack
    :align: center
-   :alt: Stack diagram for multiples table

-   fontname = "Bitstream Vera Sans" label="Stack diagram for multiples table";
+   fontname = "Bitstream Vera Sans" ranksep=0.1
-   labelloc=bottom;
-   ranksep=0.1

    node [